-The Propeller is screwed on to the projecting end of the Propeller Shaft 8 and
+The Propeller is screwed on to the projecting end of the Propeller Shaft 8 and is locked in position by turning the Nut placed behind it in an anti-clockwise direction by means of the Spanner, while the Propeller itself is rotated in

 To assemble the Tail Unit (see Fig. B) push the Tail Plane into the slot in the Rudder.
-Place the projecting end of the Rudder into the centre slot in the top of the Fuselage 1, and gently prise the edges 15 of the Tail Plane into the slots at each side of the Fuselage.
+Place the projecting end of the Rudder into the centre slot in the top of the Fuselage I, and gently prise the edges 15 of the Tail Plane into the slots at each side of the Fuselage.
 Next push the Tail Skid 16 in between the sides of the Fuselage and the lug of the Rudder, and secure by means of two Bolts and two Nuts.
-A short length of cord is then passed through the holes in the Tail Plane and Rudder to brace the complete unit.
-The cord is knotted at each end to keep it in place.
+A short length of Cord is then passed through the holes in the Tail Plane and Rudder to brace the complete unit.

-Trible-engined Air Liner
+Triple-engined Air Liner